Search the Orwell Housing website

 How we will deal with your complaint

-• Initially to be resolved by an appropriate member of staff.
+• Initially to be resolved by an appropriate member of staff, depending on the nature of the complaint.

 • We may contact you for more details or to find out how you would like us to resolve it.